agadomian/Air-Quality-and-Health-Impact/README.md

 Furthermore, the temperature doesn't seem to influence the air quality metrics but humidity shows a small similarities with PM10 variable.
 The higher the humidity, the more concentrated PM10.
 That is a very subtle trend, so of course, it could be random.
 To undersdtand it, we'd need more data.

 📌 The code used to produce the summaries can be found above.
     After finishing the analysis, I created a dashboard in Power BI.
 The file can also be found above, but here's a quick view:

 ![image](https://github.com/user-attachments/assets/40bb12f6-082c-401b-9829-3c171e6afae7)

-*Picture 7: Screenshot of Power BI dashboard used in this excercise*
+*Picture 7: Screenshot of Power BI dashboard